 Ron Barrett kindly sent these photos in March, showing Bombardier's new test track/unloading facility on County Road 4 in use.
 A crew was unloading the first new Toronto subway car constructed in Thunder Bay.
 The cars are tested here before being trucked on to Toronto.

 ***2017 UPDATE***A turnout was installed from the Millhaven Spur to the Bombardier plant over the winter of 2016-2017, to allow flat cars handling articulated light rail vehicles to be unloaded and finished at the plant.

 The Bombardier Trackmobile prepares to pull the car from the trailer to the test track.

 Interestingly in the 1960's, CP used flat cars to transport TTC Can Car/Hawker-Siddeley H1 cars from Thunder Bay to Toronto (first photo, below).
 Constructed from Glen-series sleepers, or possibly baggage-express cars, the 83' 10" flat cars were rebuilt by CP, initially numbered 313000-313007 and intended for long dimensional loads weighing less than 145,000 pounds.
-Three cars were renumbered to non-revenue numbers 418103, 418124 and 418125, and were used to transport 75-foot MLW M1 cars from Montreal (second photo, below):
+Three cars with non-revenue numbers - CP 418103, 418124 and 418125 were used to transport 75-foot MLW M1 cars from Montreal (second photo, below):